reinvanoyen/aegis/README.md

 the basics of creating web layouts (template inheritance, printing data, iteration helpers, etc).
 However, if you decide to implement your own nodes and use it as a language with a completely different purpose, you're encouraged to do so.
-Actually, that's what this template language is all about!
+Actually, that's what Aegis is all about!

 ### Installation